Update Administrative Contact

 If you need a change to your nameserver information you should contact your Accredited .ie Registrar who will be able to help you with the process.
-If your domain is registered directly with us you can change your nameserver details by logging into your Console account.

 An authorisation code (or Authcode) is a unique randomly generated code, assigned to your domain name, which is used to securely authorise your transfer request.
 To transfer your domain name to a new Billing Contact (Accredited Registrar), you will need an Authcode.
 Once you receive your Authcode please give it to your new Accredited Registrar who will arrange the transfer on your behalf.

 You can request your Authcode: 1.
 From your current .ie Accredited Registrar.
 2. Directly from the designated .ie online portal at http://console.iedr.ie/index.php?r=authcodePortal/request which will bring you to the Authcode Request screen.
 Please note that you will need your username (AdminContact NIC Handle, e.g. ABC123-IEDR) and the email address held on the IEDR database that is assigned to this user name.
 The Authcode will be directly emailed to this address.
 3. Direct request to the IEDR’s Registration Services team – the team will generate the code on your behalf.
 The Authcode will be sent directly to the email address assigned to the Admin Contact on the domain name.
 Please note that Authcodes can not be given out by phone.

 Firstly please check your spam folder.
 If you did not receive the email this may be due to the fact the email address you entered and the email address that we hold on record for you are not the same.
 Please note that you must enter the email address that we hold on record for your domain name or you will not be able to generate your authcode via the online portal.